noman-sajid/Habit-Building/ARCHITECTURE.md

 #### Habit Routes (`/api/habits`)

 - `POST /`: Create a new habit.
+Controller: `createHabit`.
 - `GET /`: Get all habits for the logged-in user.
+Controller: `getUserHabits`.
 - `PUT /:id`: Update a habit.
+Controller: `updateHabit`.
 - `PATCH /:id/complete`: Mark a habit as complete.
+Controller: `markHabitComplete`.
 - `DELETE /:id`: Delete a habit.
+Controller: `deleteHabit`.
 - `GET /summary`: Get a summary of the user's habits.
+Controller: `getHabitSummary`.

 ## Frontend